Gary Fisher

 Integral Holography

-These holograms were made of sequential frames of motion picture film imaged on an optical table through a large cylindrical lens onto the holographic recording plane.The filmed images were recorded with a Mitchell 35mm motion picture camera while the subject was on a rotating platform.
-A 360-degree integral hologram can comprise about 2000 individual holograms.
+My integral holograms were made of sequential frames of motion picture film imaged on an optical table through a large cylindrical lens onto the holographic recording plane.The filmed images were recorded with a Mitchell 35mm motion picture camera while the subject was on a rotating platform.
+A 360-degree integral hologram of a complete rotation of the subject can comprise about 2000 individual holograms.
+Ideally each of these individual cylindrical holograms need to be of equal modulation (brightness).
+Since the holographic recording process can take over 6 hours, this is in practice extremely difficult to realize.

 Copyright 1978 Gary Fisher